Tail redundancy and its characterization of compression of memoryless sources: Tail Redundancy

 \eLemmap Therefore, taking into account the above lemma, we can rephrase the definition of tail redundancy as in~\eqref{dfn:tr},

 We now show that

-Note that the limit above need not exist for every $q$.
+Note that the limit above need not be finite for every $q$.
 We take the above equation to mean the minimization over all $q$ such that the limit exists.
 If no such $q$ exists, the term on the right is considered to be vacuously infinite.

 \bLemma For a collection $\cP$ of distributions over $\naturals$ with tail redundancy $\cT(\cP)$, there is a distribution $q^*$ over $\naturals$ that satisfies

 \Proof If $\cP$ is not tight, the lemma is vacuously true and any $q$ is a ``minimizer''.